All » Google Workspace » How Google Workspace Gives Each User Unlimited Email Addresses

 How Google Workspace Gives Each User Unlimited Email Addresses

-There are two ways in which a Google Workspace (formerly G Suite) user can have an unlimited number of inbound email addresses associated with their Google Workspace account.
-We’ll refer to these ways as “dimensions”, as they can be used in combination.
+There are two ways in which a Google Workspace (formerly G Suite) user can have multiple inbound email addresses associated with their Google Workspace account.

 Google Workspace Email Aliases

-The first dimension of unlimited email addresses are email aliases.
-Aliases are assigned to a user account by a Google Workspace admin.
-An admin can assign multiple values to what is technically called the Local-part of the email address, or the part before the @ sign.
+An admin can assign up to 30 values to what is technically called the Local-part of the email address — the part before the @ sign.
+There is no extra cost for this.

-Google Workspace Gmail “Plus Addressing”
+Google Workspace Gmail ‘Plus Addressing’

 Any Google Workspace user’s email address’s Local-part can be appended with “+” and a string.
 This is known as plus addressing.
-It is the second dimension to unlimited email addresses.
-Plus addressing also works with consumer Gmail.
+It is the second dimension of unlimited email addresses.
+‘Plus addressing’ also works with consumer Gmail.

 If one of Lou’s email address aliases is: